 If you’re not practicing your public speaking skills, you are neglecting a valuable resource when it comes to creating the impression you want among your colleagues and potential clients.

-Starting a conversation and keeping the attention of your audience takes just as much skill as a business presentation, and being unprepared will hurt your chances of establishing a good relationship.
+Starting a networking conversation and keeping the attention of your audience takes just as much skill as a business presentation, and being unprepared will hurt your chances of establishing a good relationship.
 You need to have confidence in yourself and be able to show it.

 To help you improve, take a public speaking course, or join a Toastmasters club in your area.
 Prepare yourself to deliver presentations at industry meetings, or offer to be a guest lecturer at a local community college or university.